Briguy52/brian-website-2017/_portfolio/02yext.md

 show selected location (list animation)
 Add Your Location button moves down (list animation)

-There’s a lot more, but they follow the same format.
+There’s a lot more when you're dealing with a web app, but every interaction follows the same format.
 Figuring out what user actions trigger what animations, and then creating those animations.

-These were all done in Framer through the form of creating triggerable mouse events, such as hovering over a button, and then coding in the corresponding action, such as changing the mouse cursor style.